Build5Nines/SharpVector/README.md

 - Add more C# Generics use, so the library is more customizable when used.
 - Added `VectorTextResultItem.Similarity` so consuming code can inspect similarity of the Text in the vector search results.
+- Update `.Search` method to support search result paging and threshold support for similarity comparison
+- Add some basic Unit Tests

 ### v0.8.0-beta